Chapter 28:

 Ding-dong.
 Again.
 Whew.
 Maybe that is Honey.
 But, how did all of them get here anyways… Hold up, what if it isn’t Honey, but an angry guardian?

-After putting a barrier to off-limit rooms and illusion magic to hide yokai forms, Mutsuki walked towards the door like a zombie.
+After putting a barrier to off-limit rooms and illusion magic to hide yokai forms, Mutsuki dragged himself towards the door like a zombie.
 Please… please don’t be a dragon guardian.
 Or Maria.
 Or a dragon Maria.

 He opened the door and sagged some more in relief.

-‘Hello, Mutsuki,’ said Rin, standing there with enormous grocery bags stacked in her arms.
+‘Hello, Mutsuki,’ she said.
 ‘You sounded sick.
 I brought enough food to revive a full tour group.’

 ‘You already got here?
 Did you drive?’